 The information we present in this review is intended to help you make a purchasing decision, and should not be construed as advice or instruction on how to use the device itself.
 Check out this video from Edelrid for instructions on using the device.
 Here is a link to the instruction manual, with pictures!

 The Mega Jul is a passive assisted braking device.
 A clever slot in the side of the tube body causes the rope to tightly pinch between the device and belay carabiner to provide extra braking strength.
-This assistance is stronger in most applications than a classic tube but not as powerful as the active assisted braking devices, like the Petzl GriGri.
-Compared to the Mammut Smart Alpine, our testers found the Mega Jul's catch to be more confidence inspiring and stronger at locking off when a climber is already hanging on the rope.
-Additionally, unlike the Smart Alpine, the Mega Jul is reversible and can be used as a standard tube device when a fall is unlikely.
+This assistance is stronger in most applications than a classic tube but not as powerful as the active assisted braking devices in our review.
+Compared to pretty much every other passive assist braking device, our testers found the Mega Jul's catch to be more confidence inspiring and stronger at locking off when a climber is already hanging on the rope.

 Feeding slack with the Mega Jul is a similar motion to any tube device.
-It's assisted braking ability, however, requires you apply upward pressure on the green thumb loop to keep the device from locking up while paying out rope.
-This mechanism creates more resistance than a basic tube but is easier than the other passive assisted braking device we tried, like the Mammut Smart Alpine and Black Diamond ATC Pilot.
+It's assisted braking ability, however, requires you to apply upward pressure on the green thumb loop to keep the device from locking up while paying out rope.
+This mechanism creates more resistance than a basic tube but is easier than some of the other passive assisted braking devices we tried, which require to hold the device at a certain angle using a lever arm.

-At 2.5 ounces, the Mega Jul is lightest of the assisted braking options and only 0.3 oz heavier than the lightest auto-block belay device, the Petzl Reverso.
+At 2.5 ounces, the Mega Jul is lightest of the assisted braking options and only 0.3 oz heavier than the lightest auto-block belay device.
 Size-wise it's also very svelte, with the main tube assembly among the smallest of all.
 Its wire attachment loop is on the large side, but how important is that really?
 Not much.